What Insecure Worship Leaders Need

 A great leader creates unlimited space for others around them.
 The sign of an effective leader will always be their team because they are living for something beyond themselves.
 It’s a vision that includes maximizing the collective potential of everyone under their care.
 This applies to worship ministry, but also marriage, parenting, business and sports.

-But an insecure leader won’t let this happen.
+But an insecure worship leaders won’t let this happen.
 Insecurity will always hold you back, 100 percent of the time.
 Why?
 Because an insecurity always acts in its own best interests.
 An insecure leader is too concerned with their own image and reputation to allow others to thrive.
 Team members are only a means to make an insecure leader look better.
 And when they don’t, they are written off.

 The space around an insecure leader is small.
 But that’s not you.
 Right?